Beakwise/Vue3BeakDataTable/README.md

 - [x] Support 5 different locale of en: English, tr: Turkish, de: German, fr: French, es: Spanish

 ## Latest Updates
+- Row based Sub Content can be add and be activated by setting :is-show-detail="true".
+  > If this is set than beaksubcolumns prop must be defined and content must be either filled inside subTableData of main data or placed in slot
 - Column wise slot usage to add content or apply new style.
 If not used default content is placed inside cell.
 - Resize columns by mouse
 - For field type = TAG you can set color by creating another field and name it as the same name of TAG field but appended by "Color" word and define color options